IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 **Specific headers for SSE-C**

 The following headers are available for buckets using Server Side Encryption with Customer-Provided Keys (SSE-C).
-Anyrequest using SSE-C headers must be sent using SSL.
+Any request that contain SSE-C headers must be sent using SSL.
 Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.

 Header | Type | Description
 --- | ---- | ------------